Graduate Program Environmental Sciences

 The Graduate Program in Environmental Sciences of Rutgers University offers M.S. and Ph.D. degrees within a number of options that cut across a variety of areas of research.
 To meet the needs of incoming graduate students there are a set of core courses.
 Then the student can take specialized courses offered by the graduate faculty to gain fundamental and advanced knowledge in areas of scientific and research interest.
 Supervised research is offered by the faculty for incoming and continuing students to prepare them for making continuing contributions to one or more areas within environmental science upon graduation with an M.S. or Ph.D.

 With the wide variety of opportunities available to a student in our Graduate Program, each application is carefully evaluated to match the background and interests of the student to a program option.
 We encourage applications from individuals with a Bachelor's Degree or higher in a scientific or engineering discipline.
 Previous education in environmental sciences is not required.
-A successful applicant is expected to have met the minimum graduate school requirements of a 3.0 undergraduate GPA, a verbal GRE score of 500 (153 in the new scale), and a quantitative GRE score of 600 (148 in the new scale).
+A successful applicant is expected to have met the minimum of a 3.0 undergraduate GPA, a verbal GRE score of 500 (153 in the new scale), and a quantitative GRE score of 600 (148 in the new scale).

 For international applicants, the minimum TOEFL score required for acceptance is 243 (computer version) or 590 (paper version).
 The mean GRE scores of accepted applicants have been 599 verbal, 745 quantitative, and 695 analytical, and the mean GPA has been 3.46.
 The background of an applicant is expected to include: 1 yr of calculus, 1 yr of chemistry, 1 yr of another science (e.g., biology, physics, meteorology, air or water pollution, geology), and 1 semester of statistics.
 In some cases, promising students without science or engineering majors may be accepted.
 Outstanding contributions to science and service, and experience, are considered in the evaluation of each applicant.
 The program offers fellowships, teaching assistantships, and faculty-supported graduate (research) assistantships to highly qualified applicants.